scoiatael/zosiaproject/README.md

 On subsequent pushes, a `python manage.py migrate` is executed to make sure that any models you added are created in the DB.
-If you do anything that requires an alter table, you could add the alter statements in `GIT_ROOT/.openshift/action_hooks/alter.sql` and then use `GIT_ROOT/.openshift/action_hooks/deploy` to execute that script (make sure to back up your database w/ `rhc app snapshot save` first :) )
+If you do anything that requires an alter table, make sure to back up your database w/ `rhc app snapshot save` first :)

-You can also turn on the DEBUG mode for Django application using the `rhc env set DEBUG=True --app APP_NAME`.
+You can also turn on the DEBUG mode for Django application using the `rhc env set DEBUG=True --app $appname`.
 If you do this, you'll get nicely formatted error pages in browser for HTTP 500 errors.

 Do not forget to turn this environment variable off and fully restart